chrysante/csp/README.md

 Very similar to `std::variant`.

 `isa` is implemented with a lookup table built at compile time.
-The information needed to build the lookup table is defined by the user with the `FASTVIS_DEFINE` macro.
+The information needed to build the lookup table is defined by the user with the `CSP_DEFINE` macro.

 `cast` and `dyncast` internally use `isa` followed by a `static_cast`.

 Here are sketch implementations of the various functions:

-    namespace fastvis {
+    namespace csp {

     template <typename Derived, typename Base>
     bool isa(Base const& object) {